-Castor bollards provide comfortable, glare-free illumination of the pathways throughout the precinct's Gosch's Paddock.
-Guests at the tennis and the public simply enjoying the vibrant atmosphere will welcome the safety and guidance that enhances the park amenity.
-The luminaires innovative optical system with ring-shaped lens creates either light distribution aligned at 180° to one side for paths, or 360° light distribution for open areas.
-The installation makes use of a mix of 180° and 360° luminaires to work along linear stretches of path and to define intersections.
+Castor bollards provide comfortable, glare-free illumination of the pathways throughout Gosch's Paddock, the parkland that surrounds Melbourne’s iconic sporting precinct.
+Guests at sporting events, as well as the public passing through the area to access the city, will welcome the safety and guidance that effective lighting has brought to the park amenity.
+The luminaires’ innovative optical system with ring-shaped lenses creates light distributions aligned at 180° to illuminate one side only for paths, or at 360° for open areas and where paths merge.

 Architecture